Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S1 Foundry Simple Storage/Lessons12.md

 ## Ganache
 - ***Ganache*** *is a glaze, icing, sauce, or filling for pastries usually made by heating equal parts weight of cream and chopped chocolate, warming the cream first, then pouring it over the chocolate.
 Wait, not that ganache!*
 - The other **ganache**: Ganache is a `personal blockchain` for rapid `Ethereum` and `Filecoin` distributed application development.
 You can use `Ganache` across the entire development cycle; enabling you to `develop`, `deploy`, and `test` your `dApps` in a safe and deterministic environment.
 Better!
 Please download `Ganache` from [here](https://archive.trufflesuite.com/ganache/).
 For people using `Windows WSL` please read [this](https://github.com/Cyfrin/foundry-simple-storage-cu?tab=readme-ov-file#windows-wsl--ganache).
 Using `Ganache` in this environment is not the easiest thing to do.
 We are not going to use this in the future, so don't worry if you can't configure it properly.
 Hit `Quickstart Ethereum`.
 Voila!
 A brand new blockchain.
 We get some addresses, that have balances and private keys.

+## Configuring MetaMask
+- To deploy to a custom network (like your localhost), you'll need `MetaMask`. `MetaMask` is a popular cryptocurrency wallet and browser extension that allows users to interact with the Ethereum blockchain and its ecosystem.
+If you don't have it download it from [here](https://metamask.io/download/) Follow these steps:

+1. Open MetaMask.
+2. Click the three little dots and select 'Expand View'.
+3. Go to 'Settings', then 'Networks'.
+4. Here, you'll see the list of networks (Ethereum, Mainnet, etc.) with plenty of details about each one.
+Locate the RPC URL - this is key.